remyeik/mtgCardDisplay/README.md

 - The application uses the Scryfall API to search for cards using a query string.
 - Once the search is complete, it displays the cards that match your query.
 - After selecting a card, it fetches detailed information about the selected card and displays it in the terminal.

-## Code Structure

-- `main.go`: The main application file containing logic for querying the Scryfall API and displaying card details.
-- `Card struct`: Defines the structure for a card, including its name, mana cost, set, and more.
-- `SearchResponse struct`: Defines the structure for the API response that contains the list of matching cards.

-## Contributing

-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions are always welcome!

 ## License